denissimon/formula-parser/README.md

 }
 ```

-More examples and a live demo can be found on [www.yoursimpleformula.com](http://www.yoursimpleformula.com) - the web application made using Formula Parser.
+More examples and a live demo can be found on [www.yoursimpleformula.com](http://www.yoursimpleformula.com).

 License
 -------